Compilers define macros that can be used to identify a compiler and platform from within C, C++ and Fortran code.

 commonly used macros to detect operating system / compiler configuration include:

-Intel Fortran compiler macros include the Gfortran macros noted above and additionally:
+Intel oneAPI compiler macros include the Gfortran macros noted above and additionally:

-the PGI macros include the Gfortran macros above as well as:
+the Nvidia macros include the Gfortran macros above as well as:

 Flang macros include